yangalan123/TemporalPointProcessPapers/README.md

 Note: Papers listed in this section are loosely related to TPP (e.g., may not contain continuous-time modeling), but we find them insightful and open up new research opportunities.

 1. **Predictive Querying for Autoregressive Neural Sequence Models**. *Alex Boyd, Sam Showalter, Stephan Mandt, Padhraic Smyth*.
 NeurIPS 2022. [[pdf](https://arxiv.org/pdf/2210.06464.pdf)] [[code](https://github.com/ajboyd2/prob_seq_queries)] <details><summary>Why this is relevant?
 See here for compilers' comments (<i>click to expand</i>)</summary>
-(Comments: This is for general autoregressive models and the authors does not do experiments on TPP, but TPP practioners may find it interesting to apply the core idea.)
+(Comments: This is for general autoregressive models and the authors does not do experiments on TPP, but TPP practioners may find it interesting to think about how we can deal with queries beyond one-step-ahead, like `How likely is event A to occur before event B?` and `How likely is event C to occur (once of more) within the next K steps of the sequence?`.
+An example application in TPP is published in AISTATS 2023, which is listed in Section ``Querying'' of this paper list. )
 </details>